Yomag84/PHP-FFMpeg-laravel/README.md

 ### How this library works:

 This library requires a working [FFMpeg install](https://ffmpeg.org/download.html).
 You will need both FFMpeg and FFProbe binaries to use it.
-Be sure that these binaries can be located with system PATH to get the benefit of the binary detection, otherwise you should have to explicitly give the binaries path on load.
+Be sure that these binaries can be located with system PATH to get the benefit of binary detection, otherwise, you should have to explicitly give the binaries path on load.

 ### Known issues:

 - Using rotate and resize will produce a corrupted output when using [libav](http://libav.org/) 0.8.
 The bug is fixed in version 9.
-This bug does not appear in latest ffmpeg version.
+This bug does not appear in the latest ffmpeg version.

 ## Installation